Everything You Need to Know About Business Owners Policy Insurance

 Coverage for a wide variety of risks makes a BOP a great fit for many businesses.

 A business owners policy, covers property, business income, and general liability.
 Plus, you can add several other coverages.
 However, it doesn't cover things like employee injuries, professional errors (sometimes called errors and omissions coverage), or business-owned vehicles.

-If you have questions about whether a BOP covers a specific risk, be sure to ask us.
+If you have questions about whether a BOP insurance policy covers a specific risk, be sure to ask us.
 If it’s not addressed by a business owners policy, we can tell you what type of insurance you need to protect your business from that risk.

 Additional Coverages for Business Owners Policies

 Insurance policies often allow you to add what are called endorsements.
 That’s true for business owners policies from biBERK.
 Endorsements typically enhance a policy in some way.
 For example, our BOPs can include:

 - Industry endorsements.
 Depending on the type of work you do, there are specific risks that arise as part of conducting business.
 For example, a restaurant industry endorsement might cover food spoilage.
 A retail store endorsement might address expenses from having to withdraw merchandise.
 A lodging (hotel or motel) endorsement might increase your BOPs coverage for fences and signs.